anabuquerin/anaBuquerin/README.md

 <!--
 **anabuquerin/anaBuquerin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+HI IM A PRODUCT DESIGNER AMONG OTHER THINGS

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
+Javascript and design
 - 👯 I’m looking to collaborate on ...
+Different Media Companies
 - 🤔 I’m looking for help with ...
+Vue.js
 - 💬 Ask me about ...
+Product design enquiries
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... instagram.com/anabuquerin
-- 😄 Pronouns: ...
+- 😄 Pronouns: ... she/her

-- ⚡ Fun fact: ...
--->
+SKILLS
+HTML, CSS, JAVASCRIPT, PHP

+TOOLS
+VISUAL STUDIO CODE, FIGMA, ADOBE CREATIVE CLOUD